It’s the very first one of my yarn reviews and I’m starting with the most bonkers of them all … Banana yarn!

 You can’t compare this type of yarn to any factory produced yarn, it’s unique.
 But the closest in appearance is recycled spun sari silk.
 Banana yarn is smoother, shinier and less fluffy.
 They are usually both produced by the same spinners and sold by the same suppliers.

 Quality is highly variable.
-It’s hand spun using drop spindles and the skill of the spinner will inevitably differ.
+It is hand spun using drop spindles and the skill of the spinner will inevitably differ.
 No two hanks will be the same.

-In my experience, expect a few breakages in any hank, some knots, some bits that you’ll have to spin tighter or loosen off.
-If it’s poor quality there will be a lot of unspun tufts and excessive breakages, so I would definitely contact the supplier and get a replacement if you can’t work with it because of this.
+In my experience, expect a few breakages in any hank, some knots, some bits that you’ll need to spin tighter or loosen off.
+If it’s poor quality, there will be a lot of unspun tufts and excessive breakages, so I would definitely contact the supplier and get a replacement if you can’t work with it because of this.

 Price seems to vary quite a lot, depending on supplier, but price isn’t an indication of quality.
 Obviously it’s a lot more expensive than acrylic and cotton.
 It’s generally more akin to indie dyed yarns.
 It’s worth checking out a few suppliers for different colours etc and value.
 I’ve listed suppliers at the end to help you.

 Fun, challenging, creative and emotional!
 I felt beautifully connected with their ethical roots, humbled by their production yet immensely satisfied that my money was very well spent in directly helping the women who spun it.